Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ![](/assets/img_6599.jpg)

-Cheers to another great summer (lockdown) project, this is going to be a live blog where I will share the progress and of course our harvest as I go, am I being too optimistic? as Always!
+Cheers to another great summer (lockdown) project, this is going to be a live blog where I will share the progress and of course, our harvest as I go, am I being too optimistic? as Always!

 ![](/assets/img_6625-2.jpg)

+***Update***

+~ Since everyone keeps questioning this beautiful trug/picking basket, I've bought it from Facebook Market Place, it was a good bargain!
+I've bought terracotta pots from there too, such a good way to recycle/reuse :)